Best budget Caribbean destination for every kind of trip

 Another factor to consider is the cost of the flights.
 Punta Cana has far more flights from more airports, so many people will still have a better experience going there.
 But flights into Puerto Plata are often around the same price, so if you can find a good connection then this is probably your best budget all-inclusive choice.

-While citizens of the United States still aren't able to book themselves into the all-inclusive resorts of Cuba, in spite of other types of visits now being allowed, this has long been a popular budget destination for Canadians and Europeans.
-My Canadian friends insist that Varadero Beach resorts are just as cheap as those in the Dominican Republic, so I'll have to trust them because it's difficult to even research prices and packages from the US.
+While citizens of the United States still aren’t able to book themselves into the all-inclusive resorts of Cuba, this has long been a popular budget destination for Canadians and Europeans.
+Varadero Beach resorts are even cheaper than those in the Dominican Republic because Cuban wages are famously almost zero.
+If you want to support this then you can save money at the same time.

 Best Caribbean destination for a great long-weekend trip: Paraside Island/Nassau, Bahamas